‘Sister Wives’ Star Meri Brown Shares Mysterious IG Post: ‘Sometimes Letting Things Go Is Hard’

-Sister Wives star Meri Brown shared a mysterious Instagram post where she spoke about the personal challenges she’s faced over the past several months.
-She talked about letting things go and how difficult that can be.
-The TLC personality, who is featured on the television series with husband Kody and sister wives Janelle, Robyn, and Christine revealed her feelings in a lengthy caption.
+Sister Wives star Meri Brown shared a mysterious Instagram post where she wrote about the personal challenges she’s faced over the past several months.
+She wrote about letting things go and how difficult that can be.
+The TLC personality — who is featured on the television series with husband Kody and sister wives Janelle, Robyn, and Christine — revealed her feelings in a lengthy caption.
 Her 466,000 followers have since hit the “like” button over 26,000 times thus far.

 In a post seen here, which was tagged as being written in Flagstaff, Arizona where the large family currently resides, Meri spoke at length about several issues that had weighed heavily on her mind.